xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 | %               | Modulus        |

-The / operator denotes integer division if both arguments are integers, and  foatingpoint division otherwise.
+The / operator denotes integer division if both arguments are integers, and  floating-point division otherwise.

 -